jamespole/cellsites/nz/auk/ōrākei/ōkahu-bay.md

 * **Operator:** Vodafone

 Cell site based at a sewerage station.
 Note old omni-directional antenna on the left, replaced with two new panel antennas on either ends.
-The new antennas were replaced as part of upgrades to enable 3G services at this site.
+The new antennas were installed as part of upgrades to enable 3G services at this site.
 There is a dish antenna pointing towards the [Coates Avenue](ōrākei#coates-avenue) site.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20040523-152235.jpg)